-The current absence of resistant isolates precludes defining any results other than "Susceptible".
-Isolates yielding MIC or disk diffusion results suggestive of "Nonsusceptible" should be subjected to additional testing.
+^{} The current absence of resistant isolates precludes defining any results other than "Susceptible".
+Isolates yielding MIC or disk diffusion results suggestive of "Nonsusceptible" should be subjected to additional testing. n/a = not applicable

 A report of Susceptible indicates that the antimicrobial is likely to inhibit growth of the pathogen if the antimicrobial compound in the blood reaches the concentrations usually achievable.